ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### `ibmcloud ks worker update`
 {: #cs_worker_update}

 Update worker nodes to apply the latest security updates and patches to the operating system, and to update the Kubernetes version to match the version of the Kubernetes master.
 You can update the master Kubernetes version with the `ibmcloud ks cluster master update` [command](#cs_cluster_update).
+Remember that your worker nodes can be only up to two versions behind the master version (`n-2`).
 The worker node IP address remains the same after the update operation.
 {: shortdesc}

 Running `ibmcloud ks worker update` can cause downtime for your apps and services.
 During the update, all pods are rescheduled onto other worker nodes, the worker node is reimaged, and data is deleted if not stored outside the pod.
 To avoid downtime, [ensure that you have enough worker nodes to handle your workload while the selected worker nodes are updating](/docs/containers?topic=containers-update#worker_node).